Auction Algorithms for Market Equilibrium with Weak Gross Substitute Demands: Approximating Nash social welfare

-We now consider the Gale demand system for {\em budget-additive SPLC}.
+We now consider the Gale demand system for {\em capped SPLC}.
 We first show that the corresponding demand system is WGS---thus we can use the auction algorithm; and then we give an implementation of the \pFindNewPrices{} subroutine for this demand system.
 Note that the convex programming approach does not immediately apply, since the utility function is not differentiable, and the optimal bundle is not unique.
 Instead, we give a simple price increment procedure, an extension of that in Lemma~\ref{lemma:linearPrices} for linear utilities.
 As both the WGS property and \pFindNewPrices{} refer to a fixed agent, we drop the term $i$ denoting the agent in the subscripts.

-The Gale demand system $G^u(p,b)$ is defined as the set of optimal solutions to the following formulation.

-It can be easily verified, using the KKT conditions given below, that {\em admissible spendings} in \cite{anari2018nash} correspond to the case when $U=\infty$, and {\em modest and thrifty} demand bundles in \cite{garg2018approximating} to the case when $k_j=1$ for all $j$ with $d_{j1}=\infty$.
+The Gale demand system $G^u(p,b)$ is defined as the set of optimal solutions to the following formulation.\footnote{It can be easily verified, using the KKT conditions given below, that {\em admissible spendings} in \cite{anari2018nash} correspond to the case when $U=\infty$, and {\em modest and thrifty} demand bundles in \cite{garg2018approximating} to the case when $k_j=1$ for all $j$ with $d_{j1}=\infty$.}